YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 That is not pessimism.
 It is donor management.
 The patient’s limited donor hair must serve the whole lifetime plan.

-When medication is not used, planning should assume native hair may continue to thin.
+When medication is not used, planning needs to assume native hair may continue to thin.
 Donor management becomes central.
 The donor area must be protected because future work may be needed.

 A dense low hairline can become isolated if the hair behind it keeps miniaturizing.
 A conservative hairline may feel less dramatic on day one, but it usually protects the patient better over time.